From a Brave Goodbye to a Bold Beginning: How a Teen’s Journey to Korea Sparked a Life of Language, Culture, and Global Impact

 Krystal was the first student from one of those countries to walk through its gates.

 She lived with host families, rode the Seoul subway with millions, and attended school camps as far as Jeju Island.
-When she was invited to stay another year—this time in the school’s new International House—she hesitated.
+When she was invited to stay another year, she hesitated.
 But another dream called her home: to finish her education and return to Korea on her own terms.

 From Student to Specialist